gooseberry/training/docs/exercises/trx-bicep-curl.md

 tags:
     - strength
     - bicep
-    - exercise
+    - TRX
 ---

 # TRX Bicep Curl

-!!! warning "Strength"

-!!! dumbbell "Equipment"
+!!! equipment "Equipment"

     You will need the following equipment to complete this exercise

-    * TRX Suspension System
+    * TRX Suspension Trainer

 ## Instructions